-A dog’s name should be short, punchy and easy for them to recognise, but while many human monikers fit this bill, some names simply suit pups better than people, says David Tomlinson
+A dog’s name should be short, punchy and easy for them to recognise, says David Tomlinson

-Choosing a name for you canine companion is always tricky.
-However David Tomlinson breaks the process down and provides some helpful tips to give your dog a name they can be proud of.
+Choosing a name for your dog can be tricky.
+But here are some useful tips to give your dog a name they can be proud of.

-Of course, some names simply suit dogs better than people.
-Few would think to call a dog Muhammed, though it’s number four on the boys’ list.
-And while Bella may be a suitable name for a dog (number two on the female dog list), it’s not as popular for girls.
+Some names simply suit dogs better than people.
+While Bella may be a suitable name for a dog, it’s not as popular for girls.
 Those of us who did Latin at school will remember that bella means war.

-One important question is the source of the top 10 names.
-Despite some serious trawling, I failed to find out where the dogs’ names came from, but given the information available, it’s clear there aren’t many sporting dogs featured.
 As a professional dog writer, I always make a point of listening out for what people on shoots call their dogs.
-When the latter are misbehaving, many seem to adopt the same name, but generally speaking the names of dogs that I hear in the shooting field bear little resemblance to the top 10 I found online.
+When the latter are misbehaving, many seem to adopt the same name, but generally speaking the names of dogs that I hear in the shooting field bear little resemblance to the top 10 dog names I found online.

 Purdey, for example, doesn’t feature anywhere, but there’s no doubt that Purdey is by far the most popular name for a shooting dog.
 It’s not surprising really.
 I’m sure that many canine Purdey owners hanker after a gun of that make, while I have yet to come across anyone shooting with a Purdey who has a dog of the same name.
 There are, of course, plenty of other gunmakers’ names to consider, but Beretta or Cogswell don’t really roll off the tongue, though Boss and Churchill are both possibilities.